top of page

 LEADERSHIP & VOLUNTEERING MANAGER

-Amer joins us as the Leadership and Volunteering Manager, bringing a deep commitment and extensive experience in youth empowerment, volunteering and community building.
+As the Leadership and Volunteering Manager, Amer brings a deep commitment and extensive experience in youth empowerment, volunteering and community building.
 Having been part of OSH’s journey since 2023, he has supported young people to grow as leaders, volunteers, and active changemakers within their communities.
 Amer is passionate about creating inclusive, youth-led spaces and continues to support the programmes that make OSH a home for so many.

 TOMI